There are affiliate links on this page. Read our disclosure policy to learn more.

 How Should I Ship My Lights?

 You can send your lights via any shipping method you like.
 However, there is no reason to send them express.
 We would recommend that you send them by the least expensive method available.

 Can I send Christmas lights to you any time?

 Yes.
 The Christmas Light Recycling Program is open year round.
-First click here to get your coupon.

 Once you have packed up and shipped us your lights please complete our Christmas light recycling form and we will email you your coupon as soon as we confirm shipment.